Stay Connected. Stay Informed.

 Having been active duty for 22 years, I am a retired Navy Veteran who intimately understands the unique challenges faced by veterans and their families.
 Inspired by my Star Wars fandom, where Mandolorians found renewal in the Living Waters, I see counseling as a source of positive transformation.
 I believe that, just like the Mandolorians emerging whole, anyone entering counseling with us can emerge changed for the better.

-My educational journey led me to graduate from Liberty University with a master's degree in Professional Counseling, equipping me with the knowledge and skills to provide compassionate and effective support.
+My educational journey led me to graduate from Liberty University with a master's degree in Professional Counseling, additionally I and EMDR trained equipping me with the knowledge and skills to provide compassionate and effective support.
 Join me at Living Waters Therapy, where every step is a journey toward newfound strength and resilience.

 About Courtney Elhardt, MA, RIC